Santa Barbara City College (SBCC)

 Graduation & Transfer Rates

-Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how SBCC compares for both graduation and transfer rates against other community colleges in Santa Barbara County and entire state of California.
+Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how SBCC compares for both graduation and transfer rates against other community colleges in Santa Barbara County and community colleges in California in total.

 |SBCC||Santa Barbara County||California|